Mr. MarCaleb Juwan Lee Smith

-TYLER — No services have been scheduled for Mr. MarCaleb Juwan Lee Smith, 20.
+TYLER — Funeral services are scheduled for Mr. MarCaleb Juwan Lee Smith, 20, of Tyler, 11 a.m.
+Saturday, October 10, 2020, at Higher Heights Community Church.
+Interment, Evergreen Memorial Park Cemetery.
+Viewing, 3 p.m. - 8 p.m.
+Friday, October 9, 2020, at Community Funeral Home of Tyler Chapel.
 Arrangements by Community Funeral Home of Tyler, Tyler.
 Mr. Smith was born November 16, 1999, in Tyler, and died October 4, 2020.

 Mr. MarCaleb Juwan Lee Smith

-TYLER — No services have been scheduled for Mr. MarCaleb Juwan Lee Smith, 20.
+TYLER — Funeral services are scheduled for Mr. MarCaleb Juwan Lee Smith, 20, of Tyler, 11 a.m.
+Saturday, October 10, 2020, at Higher Heights Community Church.
+Interment, Evergreen Memorial Park Cemetery.
+Viewing, 3 p.m. - 8 p.m.
+Friday, October 9, 2020, at Community Funeral Home of Tyler Chapel.
 Arrangements by Community Funeral Home of Tyler, Tyler.
 Mr. Smith was born November 16, 1999, in Tyler, and died October 4, 2020.

-TYLER — No services have been scheduled for Mr. MarCaleb Juwan Lee Smith, 20.
+TYLER — Funeral services are scheduled for Mr. MarCaleb Juwan Lee Smith, 20, of Tyler, 11 a.m.
+Saturday, October 10, 2020, at Higher Heights Community Church.
+Interment, Evergreen Memorial Park Cemetery.
+Viewing, 3 p.m. - 8 p.m.
+Friday, October 9, 2020, at Community Funeral Home of Tyler Chapel.
 Arrangements by Community Funeral Home of Tyler, Tyler.
 Mr. Smith was born November 16, 1999, in Tyler, and died October 4, 2020.

 Recommended for you